Reload (Metallica album): Music

-Like its predecessor, Reload continued Metallica's stylistic departure away from their thrash metal roots in favor of a hard rock sound.
+Like its predecessor, Reload continued Metallica's stylistic departure from their thrash metal roots in favor of a hard rock sound.
 Speaking in 1997, Ulrich commented that "As far as I'm concerned, you can take any of these songs and interchange them on the two albums."
-The authors Joel McIver and Paul Stenning argue that with Load and Reload, Metallica recognized and adapted to a changing music scene, compared to other metal bands such as Slayer who stuck to their formula.
+The authors Joel McIver and Paul Stenning argue that with Load and Reload, Metallica recognized and adapted to a changing music scene, compared to other metal bands such as Slayer, who stuck to their formula.

 Primarily a hard rock and heavy metal album, Reload features experimentations with blues, psychedelia, country, Southern rock, alternative rock, and grunge.
 Reviewers have described the music as being riff-heavy, with emphasis on rhythm and melodic rock 'n' roll.
 Metallica had listed several artists and bands they were inspired by while writing Load and Reload that took them away from their thrash roots, including Alice in Chains, Soundgarden, Primus, Pantera, Ted Nugent, Oasis, and Alanis Morissette, among others.
 Other influences by 1970s hard rock bands such as Led Zeppelin and AC/DC can be heard on songs such as "Slither" and "Bad Seed".
 Newsted believed that "Fixxxer" is "what Black Sabbath would have sounded like if they stayed together in October 1997".

 Reload features Metallica's first sequel song, "The Unforgiven II", the follow-up to "The Unforgiven" from Metallica (1991).
 Hetfield and Ulrich came up with the idea to record a sequel as a means of doing something they had not done before.
 Hetfield had purchased a new Fender Telecaster guitar with a B-Bender and began playing "The Unforgiven"'s riff, believing it "sounded new enough.
 So I thought, 'Fuck.
 This could be another song.
 Well, should we hide the fact that it's 'Unforgiven?'
 No, let's just make it a continuation."
 Compared to the original, "The Unforgiven II" replaces the Spaghetti Western-style intricacies with "a sense of real emotion".
 The band later recorded a third song, "The Unforgiven III", for their ninth studio album, Death Magnetic (2008).

 According to McIver, allowing Hammett to play rhythm guitar led to a looser, less "metal" and more "rock" sound, a result of Hetfield's growing maturity and the band's "desire to move forward".
 Hetfield and Hammett's dual rhythm guitar roles are prominent throughout the album, particularly on "Carpe Diem Baby".
 Hammett's guitar solo on "Better than You" features double stops, a style the guitarist had used prominently during the 1980s.
 Hammett said he played it this way for a fan who had confronted him about it in 1994.